connorcrowe/geoff/README.md

 ## Current
 ### State of Development
 - **DB**: Created via 2 docker containers, including full ETL pipeline to ingest and load data from API.
 Currently includes datasets on bike lanes, neighbourhoods, and parks.
 - **Backend**: Prototype setup with `FastAPI` that can accept queries from the frontend, call the LLM to get a SQL query back, and return the results of that query to the frontend.
+Uses keyword matching to detect which tables are relevant and sends their schemas in the system prompt to the LLM.
+Auto-retries if SQL does not execute.
 - **Frontend**: Can accept a natural language prompt, and display results on a map as well as in a preview table.
 - **LLM**: Running local model `sqlcoder` via `Ollama` on home-lab.
 Results are... mixed.

 - **Next Objectives**:
-    - Auto-retry if SQL from LLM is not valid and executable
     - Add few-shot examples to system prompt to help LLM understand geospatial functions (intersections, buffers, areas & other aggregates, etc.)
     - Experiment with other models
-    - Add prompt pre-processing to avoid needing to pass entire DB schema to LLM as system prompt
     - Improve visualization of results
+    - If necessary, switch from keyword based table matching to vector embedded database

 **Status**: DB structure is done and expandable.
 The frontend is showing results!
 Now to improve the model reliability and add more data.